-^{1.} Note that triple DES with two keys is no longer recommended as encryption function in the context of smart card applications.
-Hence, Security IC Embedded Software may need to use triple DES with three keys to achieve a suitable strength
+Note that DES and triple DES with two keys are no longer recommended as encryption functions.
+Hence, Security IC Embedded Software may need to use triple DES with three keys to achieve a suitable strength.
+Note that SHA-1 is no longer recommended as a cryptographic function.
+Hence, Security IC Embedded Software may need

-Cryptographic key generation (FCS_CKM.1)
+Cryptographic key generation (FCS\CKM.1)

-152 If NesLib is embedded only, the TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm, in Table 9, and specified cryptographic key sizes of Table 9 that meet the following standards in Table 9.
+156 If NesLib is embedded only, the TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm, in Table 9, and specified cryptographic key sizes of Table 9 that meet the following standards in Table 9.